Library of Celsus: Architecture

 The east-facing marble façade of the library is intricately decorated with botanical carvings and portrait statuary.
-The facade on the outside was built with false perspective, a Greek technique.
+The façade on the outside was built with false perspective, a Greek technique.
 This means that the inside columns are longer while the outside columns are higher.
 Though the columns are not identical, the illusion is that they are.
 This makes the library look larger on the outside and more grand than it actually is.
 Design features include acanthus leaves, scrolls, and fasces emblems, the latter being a symbol of magisterial power that alludes to Celsus's tenure as a consul.
 The library is built on a platform, with nine steps the width of the building leading up to three front entrances.
 These are surmounted by large windows, which may have been fitted with glass or latticework.

 Flanking the entrances are four pairs of Composite columns elevated on pedestals.
 A set of Corinthian columns stands directly above.
 The columns on the lower level frame four aediculae containing statues of female personifications of virtues: Sophia (wisdom), Episteme (knowledge), Ennoia (intelligence), and Arete (excellence).
 The four statues of the female virtues are not originals, but were replaced with four random female statues.
 These virtues allude to the dual purpose of the structure, built to function as both a library and a mausoleum; their presence both implies that the man for whom it was built exemplified these four virtues, and that the visitor may cultivate these virtues in him or herself by taking advantage of the library's holdings.
 This type of façade with inset frames and niches for statues is similar to that of the skene found in ancient Greek theatres and is thus characterized as "scenographic".
 The columns on the second level flank four podia, paralleling the aediculae below, which held statues of Celsus and his son.
 A third register of columns may have been present in antiquity, though today only two remain.